Vyom-Shukla/XPPython-Plugins/README.md

+# LiveMapWeb - X-Plane Plugin Ecosystem

 ## Overview
 **LiveMapWeb** is a comprehensive X-Plane plugin ecosystem for real-time data visualization.
-It provides multiple tools for monitoring and analyzing flight data, including live aircraft tracking and timeseries data plotting.
+It provides multiple tools for monitoring and analyzing flight data, including live aircraft tracking on interactive maps and real-time timeseries data plotting.

 ---